dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

 ```

-S-3 lets re-validations of TXk, k > j,  proceed early while preserving **VALIDAFTER(j, k)**: if a TXk validation reads an `ABORTED` value, it has to wait; and if it reads a value which is not marked `ABORTED` and the j re-execution overwrites it, the TXk will be forced to revalidate again.
+When TXj fails, S-3 lets re-validations of TXk, k > j,  proceed early while preserving **VALIDAFTER(j, k)**: if a TXk validation reads an `ABORTED` value, it has to wait; and if it reads a value which is not marked `ABORTED` and the TXj re-execution overwrites it, then TXk will be forced to revalidate again.

 ## Conclusion

-Block-STM enables essentially unbounded parallelism.
-S-3 reflects more-or-less faithfully the [Block-STM](https://arxiv.org/pdf/2203.06871.pdf) approach; for details, see the paper (note, the description above uses different names from the paper, e.g., `ABORTED` replaces “ESTIMATE”, `nextPrelimExecution` replaces “execution_idx”, `nextValidation` replaces “validation_idx”).
+Through a careful combination of simple, known techniques and applying them to a pre-ordered block of transactions that commit in a bulk,
+Block-STM enables effective speedup of smart contract processing through parallelism.
 Block-STM has been implemented within the Diem blockchain core ([https://github.com/diem/](https://github.com/diem/)) and evaluated on synthetic transaction workloads, yielding over 17x speedup on 32 cores under low/modest contention.

+*Disclaimer: The description above reflects more-or-less faithfully the [Block-STM](https://arxiv.org/pdf/2203.06871.pdf) approach; for details, see the paper (note, the description above uses different names from the paper, e.g., `ABORTED` replaces “ESTIMATE”, `nextPrelimExecution` replaces “execution_idx”, `nextValidation` replaces “validation_idx”).*